openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

    The "paused-single-unit" method is the recommended OpenStack service upgrade method.

-For example, to upgrade a three-unit nova-compute application from Stein to Train where ``nova-compute/0`` is the leader:
+For example, to upgrade a three-unit nova-compute application from Ussuri to Victoria where ``nova-compute/0`` is the leader:

 .. code-block:: none

-   juju config nova-compute action-managed-upgrade=True juju config nova-compute openstack-origin=cloud:bionic-train
+   juju config nova-compute action-managed-upgrade=True juju config nova-compute openstack-origin=cloud:focal-victoria

    juju run-action --wait nova-compute/0 pause juju run-action --wait nova-compute/0 openstack-upgrade